Jahidur1414/Tensorflow-Yolo-v3/README.md

 wget -P weights https://pjreddie.com/media/files/yolov3.weights
 ```
 For Windows:
-You can download the yolov3 weights from [here](https://pjreddie.com/media/files/yolov3.weights)
+You can download the yolov3 weights by clicking [here](https://pjreddie.com/media/files/yolov3.weights) and adding them to the weights folder.

+### Using Custom trained weights
+Add your custom weights file to weights folder and your custom .names file into data/labels folder.
+Change 'n_classes=80' on line 97 of load_weights.py to 'n_classes=<number of classes in .names file>'.
+Change './weights/yolov3.weights' on line 107 of load_weights.py to './weights/<custom weights file>'.
+Change './data/labels/coco.names' on line 25 of detection.py to './data/labels/<custom names files>'.

 ### Save the weights in Tensorflow format
 Save the weights using `load_weights.py` script.